dalps/crobots-vscode/README.md

 Issues and pull requests are welcome.

----
+## 🥳
 This extension was made for the 40th anniversary of CROBOTS.
-Happy birthday to a great game!
+Here's to a great game that made history!